Biography

 IEEE S&P’23: Space Odyssey: An Experimental Security Analysis of Satellites

-44th IEEE S&P, 22nd May 2023, Johannes Willbold, San Fransisco, CA, USA
+44th IEEE S&P, May 22nd, Johannes Willbold, San Francisco, CA, USA

 CYSAT’23: Space Invaders: An Experimental Security Analysis of LEO Satellites